-Bumble Bee Foods is the largest branded shelf-stable seafood company in North America.
+Bumble Bee Foods is considered as the largest branded shelf-stable seafood company in North America.
 Whereas SAP SE is the German-based European multinational software corporation.
 The main purpose of their collaboration is to improve seafood traceability and make consumers know their food is safe.

-Tony Costa, the Chief Information Officer atBumble Bee Foods, said, “With SAP, we have the ability to track fish the moment it’s caught and as it travels around the world, telling the story of each tuna while positively impacting ecosystems and the lives of the people all the way down the line.
+Tony Costa, the Chief Information Officer at Bumble Bee Foods, said, “With SAP, we have the ability to track fish the moment it’s caught and as it travels around the world, telling the story of each tuna while positively impacting ecosystems and the lives of the people all the way down the line.
 “Bumble Bee has long been an industry leader in tracing its seafood products, and the addition of SAP’s blockchain technology allows us to further elevate our efforts in complete transparency with consumers and customers, providing assurance that their fish is fresh and it’s been sourced fairly according to our commitments to the International Seafood Sustainability Foundation,” PRNewswire reported.

-The president at Nexcor Food Safety Technologies Robert Burgh stated about blockchain’s future during the session called “Food Safety Disruptors – Emerging Technologies and the Baking Industry” at the American Society of Baking’s BakingTech which is held in Chicago on February 24-26, 2019.
+The president at Nexcor Food Safety Technologies Robert Burgh stated about blockchain’s future during a session called “Food Safety Disruptors – Emerging Technologies and the Baking Industry” which is held in Chicago on February 24-26, 2019.
 He didn’t only state about the future of the blockchain, but also its ability to facilitate those departments and companies which are related to food safety.